General Dosing Instructions for an Adult:

 Technical information on Lauricidin® (monolaurin)

 The antiviral, antibacterial, and antiprotozoal properties of lauric acid and monolaurin have been recognized for nearly four decades by only a small number of researchers.
 The original work by Kabara, has resulted in 50 or more research papers and numerous U.S. and foreign patents.
 In his seminal 1960 patent, Kabara documented the adverse effect of certain fatty acids (FAs) (e.g., medium-chain-saturates) and their derivatives (e.g., monoglycerides (MGs) on various microorganisms.
-While nontoxic and approved as a food additive by the FDA, monolaurin adversely affects bacteria, yeast, fungi, and enveloped viruses.Kabara found that the properties that determine the anti-infective action of lipids are related to their structure: e.g., free fatty acids & monoglycerides.
+While nontoxic, monolaurin adversely affects bacteria, yeast, fungi, and enveloped viruses.Kabara found that the properties that determine the anti-infective action of lipids are related to their structure: e.g., free fatty acids & monoglycerides.
 The monoglycerides are active; diglycerides and triglycerides are inactive.
 Of the saturated fatty acids, lauric acid has greater antiviral activity than caprylic acid (C-8), capric acid (C-10), or myristic acid (C-14).

 Fatty acids and monoglycerides produce their killing/inactivating effect by perturbing the plasma membrane lipid bilayer.
 The antiviral action attributed to monolaurin is that of fluidizing the lipids and phospholipids in the envelope of the virus, causing the disintegration of the microbial membrane.
 This may not be the only mechanism since recent studies indicate that one anti-microbial effect in bacteria is related to monolaurin's interference with signal transduction/toxin formation (Projan et al 1994).
 Another antimicrobial effect in viruses is due to lauric acid's interference with virus assembly and viral maturation (Hornung et al 1994).
 The third mode of action may be on the immune system itself (Witcher et al, 1993).